ppossanzini/MapZilla/docs/source/Configuration.md

 configuration.AssertConfigurationIsValid();
 ```

-By default AutoMapper recognizes the prefix "Get", if you need to clear the prefix:
+By default MapZilla recognizes the prefix "Get", if you need to clear the prefix:

 ```c#
 var configuration = new MapperConfiguration(cfg => {